FIU Students on FIU Programs:

 Killam Fellowships Program for Canada

-The Killam Fellowships Program offers cash awards to undergraduate students from the United States and Canada to spend a semester or an academic year in the other country.
+The Killam Fellowships Program offers cash awards of $5000 per semester to undergraduate students from the United States who will spend a semester or academic year in Canada.
 Students have the option to participate in a direct exchange program (registering and paying home university fees) or as a self-placed visiting student (applying directly, registering, and paying fees to a host university).
-The application deadline for the open competition for the academic year is January.
-For additional information please visit:
+Additional information about this Fellowship program and its deadlines can be found on their website here.